SolariWu/mac_energy/README.md

 # mac_energy
-A module to test the performance of energy function and boltzman machine approach on multiple data graph sets
+A module to test the performance of energy function and boltzman machine approach on multiple data graph sets for Max-Cut problem

 With batch test, visualization and more